NURSE REENTRY FAQ

 Q: What will I need to do to enroll in your Reentry Program?

-- Download, complete, and return to Board, the Georgia Board of Nursing application and state that you want to enroll in SOWEGA-AHEC’s Board-approved, Nurse Reentry Program.
+- Download, complete, and return to Board, the Georgia Board of Nursing application and state that you want to enroll in SOWEGA-AHEC’s Board-approved Nurse Reentry Program.
 If your name has changed, include a copy of marriage certificate, divorce decree or court order.
-You must be living in the 38-county SOWEGA-AHEC region (see county listing at www.sowega-ahec.org) in order to be considered as a potential reentry student for this AHEC.
+You must be living in the 38-county SOWEGA-AHEC region (see county listing at www.sowega-ahec.org) in order to be considered as a potential reentry student for our AHEC.

 Q: Who completes Form A, B, and C for the Board of Nursing?